-U.S. first quarter GDP growth revised higher on consumer spending uptick
+U.S. first quarter economic growth revised up on jump in consumer spending

 Initial signs that economic growth re-accelerated sharply in the second quarter have also faltered in the face of recent disappointing data on retail sales, manufacturing production and inflation.
 Housing data has also been mixed.

-The Atlanta Federal Reserve currently forecasts the economy to grow at an annualized rate of 2.9 percent in the second quarter.
+The Atlanta Federal Reserve is currently forecasting annualized growth of 2.9 percent in the second quarter.

 Other data on Thursday showed the job market was still flashing a green light.